United Reformed Church

 5.3 Lay workers to be included:

-Lay missionaries serving in posts recognised and designated by the International Exchange Reference Group.
+Lay missionaries serving in posts recognised and designated by the Mission Committee in consultation with the Secretary for Ministries.

 5.4 Exclusions: